serpapi/code-challenge/README.md

 - **Locate by stable schema, not styling.** Tiles are found via the Knowledge Graph `data-attrid` (e.g. `kc:/visual_art/visual_artist:works`), never by minified classes, `jsname`, or per-request ids, those are not stable.
-- **Allowlist of carousel tags, not "any tile container."** Some carousel-shaped modules (e.g. `kc:/common/topic:social media presence` on the Unilever page) are not entity collections.
-Matching known tags avoids false positives.
+- **Allowlist of carousel tags, not "any tile container."** Some modules on a page are carousel-shaped but off-target: a non-entity strip (`kc:/common/topic:social media presence` on the Unilever page) or an *entity* carousel of a type we haven't validated (`kc:/business/business_operation:founder`, the company's founders).
+Allowlisting known tags skips both; a shape matcher keying only on "image+text tiles" would scrape the social strip.
 To support a new type, add its tag to `CAROUSEL_ATTRIDS` plus a fixture and a spec.
 - **Per-tile extraction depends on structure.** `name` and `extensions` come from the leaf text `<div>`s under each anchor (name from the div, falling back to `img@alt`); `link` from the anchor.